 Walking the labyrinth serves many functions including:

-- balances right and left sides of the brain, female & male energies
+- balancing right and left sides of the brain, female & male energies

-- carries our prayers to wherever they are needed and gives us an opportunity to receive a reply
+- carrying our prayers to wherever they are needed and giving us an opportunity to receive a reply

 Labyrinth walking has been shown to be of benefit to children with certain behavioural and/or developmental difficulties.
 At Derrynagittah we are currently running a project to bring labyrinths to schools.
 A pilot scheme is underway at a local school in Clare.
 The labyrinth may be walked in many different ways.
 There is no right or wrong – it is best to trust your own inner wisdom.
 It is helpful to walk with intention.
 This could be: